> Folk Music > Songs > Rothesay-O

 To find a place where we could bide.

-There was eight-four o' us inside
+There was eighty-four o' us inside

 In a single-end in Rothesay-O.